Bulldogs and French Bulldogs Neutering

 FACT: Allow them plenty of play, offer stimulus by challenging play, and it goes without saying, provide a healthy dose of love & care.

 Those are the truly critical and essential needs for your bulldog puppy’s physique and high intelligence.

-Neutering a young bulldog or French bulldog puppy is a quick, simple, and safe surgical procedure, Old bulldog is a higher anesthetic risk.
+Neutering a young bulldog or French bulldog puppy is a quick, simple, and safe surgical procedure, older bulldogs are at a higher anesthetic risk.